 - Ensuring critical business functions have viable workaround or alternate arrangements

-- Stocking up on masks and gloves
+- Stocking up on disposable masks (N95 masks) and gloves.
+Masks become unusable after each sneeze

 - Increasing hygiene e.g. clean phones between shifts, designated bio-hazard waste bins